emptycoder/shape-fp/docs/dictionary.md

 ## keys

-The `keys` method returns the keys of the object.
+The `keys` method returns the keys of the object as an array of strings.

 ```typescript
 assert.deepEqual(